Welcome to Bird Bear Press, publisher of:

 About the Author

-Ronald G. Lafreniere is a genetics researcher who has contributed to the fields of migraine, epilepsy and other neurological disorders.
-He has been collecting Canada stamps since he was 10, and more recently became a fan of Canadian Cinderella stamps.
-Sensing a void in the philatelic literature for a centralized reference on these stamps, he has put together this Guide to help enthusiasts of Canadian Cinderella philately.
+Ronald G. Lafreniere is a genetics researcher and consultant who has contributed to the fields of migraine, epilepsy and other neurological disorders.
+He has been collecting Canadian stamps since he was 10, and more recently became a fan of Canadian Cinderella stamps.
+Sensing a void in the philatelic literature for a centralized reference on these stamps, he has put together this Field Guide to help enthusiasts of Canadian Cinderella philately.
 He lives in Montreal, Canada.